Nelson Rodrigues: Writing

 Rodrigues also wrote soap operas, movie scripts, and novels.
 In the 1960s and 70s, he became a well-known TV persona and sports commentator.
-His fanciful columns on soccer, where he melded scant commentary on the games' happenings with his literary obsessions and stock phrases, are said by Alex Bellos to take have taken football-writing "into a new dimension".
+His fanciful columns on soccer, where he melded scant commentary on the games' happenings with his literary obsessions and stock phrases, are said by Alex Bellos to have taken football-writing "into a new dimension".

 During this period, Rodrigues relished his role as an iconoclast and had running feuds with major figures of the Brazilian Left and Right.

 Death

 In the 1970s, at the height of his reputation as a journalist and playwright, Rodrigues health began to fail because of lifelong gastroenterological and heart problems.
-Rodrigues died on December 21st, 1980, at 68 years of age, of cardiac and respiratory complications.
+Rodrigues died on December 21, 1980, at 68 years of age, of cardiac and respiratory complications.
 He is buried in Cemitério de São João Batista, in Botafogo.

 Ironically, the writer of tragic stories died a few hours before he won the lottery with his younger brother, Augusto and friends.